What is Single-Use Plastic?

 Disadvantages of Single-use Plastic

-Hazardous in Nature – Plastic used in packaging of food can be harmful for human consumption.
-If these substances are not properly disposed, these harmful compounds can be washed out into the nearest water body, when they dissolve over a long time due to their non-biodegradable nature.
+- Hazardous in Nature – Plastic used in the packaging of food can be harmful for human consumption.
+If these substances are not properly disposed of, these harmful compounds can be washed out into the nearest water body, when they dissolve over a long time due to their non-biodegradable nature.
 Plastic litter can be consumed by animals and have harmful effects on them, sometimes even death.

-Inflammable –Due to the low melting point, plastics cannot be used where heat levels are high.
+- Inflammable –Due to the low melting point, plastics cannot be used where heat levels are high.
 Some are high inflammable such as polystyrene, acrylics, polyethylene and nylons.
-This make them more susceptible to catch fire.
+This make them more susceptible to catching fire.

 How to Recycle Single-use Plastic